Cognigy/Extensions/extensions/uipath/README.md

 - password: The password for the aforementioned user

 ### **UiPath Configuration**
-- Name of Release: (Only available in Node Get Releases by Name) The name of the process you wish to use.
+- Name of Release: (Only available in Node Get Process by Name) The name of the process you wish to use.
 - Access Token: The Bearer token that was obtained with the Node **Authentication**.
 This can be added dynamically using Cognigy Script.
 - Where to Store the Result: The selection, where to store the bearer token (either in `context` or `input`)
 - Input Key to Store Result: The key name where the value will be stored (Only necessary, when storeLocation equals `input`)
 - Context Key to Store Result: The key name where the value will be stored (Only necessary, when storeLocation equals `context`)

+# Nodes: Get Robot IDs by User

+This node obtains the robot ID required for the Start a Job node.

+## Configuration Fields

+### **Authentication Type**
+Is this instance an on-premise or cloud installation?

+### **UiPath Instance Information**
+- accountLogicalName: The account name of the the UiPatch Orchestrator Instance.
+- tenantLogicalName: The tenant name of the the UiPatch Orchestrator Instance.
+- clientId: The client Id required for the REST endpoint
+- userKey: The password required to access your REST endpoint

+The information can be found in the Admin panel of the UiPaths console under Tenants.

+### **UiPath On-Premise Connection**
+- orchestratorURL: The base URL for your UiPath Orchestrator installation
+- tenancyName: The name of the tenant you are using
+- usernameOrEmailAddress: The username or email address for the user associated with the robot/machine in the Orchestrator instance
+- password: The password for the aforementioned user

+### **UiPath Configuration**
+- Username in orchestrator: The username in orchestrator for the user (usually a windows login) where the robot is installed and running.

 # Node: Add Queue Item
 This node adds a new transaction item to the specified queue within the UiPath Orchestrator Instance.